zhihu/kids/README.md

 For server, use the same deb package and overwrite /etc/kids.conf with server's config file.

+### Using Docker

+You can use docker to build a kids container to run or use it to make a deb package and run kids outside a container.

+First prepare your config file:
+   # or samples/server.conf
+    copy samples/agent.conf debian/kids.conf
+    # Edit the config to fit in your needs, in the minimum
+    # you should log to stdout to make `docker logs` working

+#### Build a kids container

+In project root directory, build the kids image:

+    docker build -t zhihu/kids .

+Now you can run it like so:

+    docker run -d -p 3388:3388 zhihu/kids

+#### Make a deb package

+Make sure you have built the zhihu/kids image, because the kids-deb depends on it.

+    cd debian
+    docker build -t zhihu/kid-deb .

+You can now use the image to get a deb package.

+    docker run -v /path/to/save/deb:/deb zhihu/kids-deb

 ## License

 Kids is BSD-licensed, see LICENSE for more details.